-• NOTICE: Before you undo the last system restore, save and close all open files and exit any open programs.
-Do not alter, open, or delete any files or programs until the system restoration is complete.

-- 1. Click the Start button, point to All Programs -> Accessories -> System Tools, and then click System Restore. - 2.
-Click Undo my last restoration and click Next. - 3.
-Click Next.
+- NOTICE: Save and close all open files and exit all open programs.
+Do not alter, open, or delete any files or programs until the system restoration is complete. - Click the Start button, point to All Programs→ Accessories→ System Tools, and then click System Restore. - 2.
+Select Undo my last restoration and click Next. - NOTICE: Save and close all open files and exit all open programs.
+Do not alter, open, or delete any files or programs until the system restoration is complete. - 3.
+Click Next

-The System Restore screen appears and the computer restarts
+The System Restore screen appears, and then the computer automatically restarts.

-4. After the computer restarts, click OK
+4. After the computer restarts, click OK.